bbeckley-hub/Kleboscope/README.md

 ## 🔄 **Alternative Tools**

-If Kleboscope does not fit your workflow, you may consider:
+If Kleboscope does not fit your workflow, you may consider these alternatives:

-- **[Kleborate](https://github.com/katholt/Kleborate)** – the established tool for *K. pneumoniae* typing, resistance and virulence scoring (tabular output).
+- **[Kleborate](https://github.com/katholt/Kleborate)** – A well‑established tool for *K. pneumoniae* typing, resistance and virulence scoring (tabular output).
-- **[Bactopia](https://bactopia.github.io/)** – a flexible multi‑species pipeline for raw reads (requires Nextflow).
+- **[Bactopia](https://bactopia.github.io/)** – A flexible, multi‑species pipeline for raw reads (FASTQ) that requires Nextflow.
-- **[Nullarbor](https://github.com/tseemann/nullarbor)** – another multi‑species pipeline for raw reads.
+- **[Nullarbor](https://github.com/tseemann/nullarbor)** – A multi‑species pipeline for raw reads, popular in public health microbiology.

-Kleboscope complements these tools by offering a **gene‑centric interactive HTML report** with environmental markers, plasmid typing, and pattern discovery, all in a single, easy‑to‑use command.
+- **[Pathogenwatch](https://pathogenwatch.com/)** – A web‑based platform for genomic surveillance of multiple pathogens, including *K. pneumoniae*.
+- **[AMRFinderPlus standalone](https://www.ncbi.nlm.nih.gov/pathogens/amr/)** – If you only need AMR gene detection, you can run AMRFinderPlus directly.

+Each of these tools has its own strengths and may be more suitable depending on your specific requirements (e.g., raw read support, web interface, or a different output format).

 ---